object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 a Python type is the :term:`stack`.
 A stack is a sequence of objects in which only the most recently added object is accessible.
-The image to have in mind is a stack of plates on a spring-loaded holder of the type found in many university or workplace canteens.
+The image to have in mind is a stack of plates on a spring-loaded holder of the type found in many universities or workplace canteens.
 Each time a plate is added to the stack, the whole pile is *pushed* down to keep the top of the stack in place.
 If the top plate is removed, then the whole stack *pops* back up.
 An alternative name for a stack is